ian-IBCIRL/IB-PP5-MVP/README.md

 A Web Server Gateway Interface (WSGI) server implements the web server side of the WSGI interface for running Python web applications. https://www.fullstackpython.com/wsgi-servers.html

-You may also want to install the following packages for the database and storage in Cloudinary.
+You may also want to install the following packages for the database and storage in Cloudinary or AWS.
-Psycopg is the most popular PostgreSQL database adapter for the Python programming language. and `pip3 install dj_database_url==0.5.0 psycopg2` and `pip3 install dj3-cloudinary-storage`
+Psycopg is the most popular PostgreSQL database adapter for the Python programming language. and `pip3 install dj_database_url==0.5.0 psycopg2` and `pip3 install dj3-cloudinary-storage` or the AWS equivalent that we use here for static data

 Once all is installed, you can record the installed packages to requirements.txt with `pip3 freeze > requirements.txt`